yuujay/.dotfiles/README.md

 # dotfiles  💾

-Aggregation of dotFiles in one place and powered by [dotBot](https://github.com/anishathalye/dotbot)
+Aggregation of dotFiles powered by [dotBot](https://github.com/anishathalye/dotbot)

 After cloning this repo, run install to automatically set up the development environment.
 Note that the install script is idempotent: it can safely be run multiple times.